The Advantages and Disadvantages of BPO Outsourcing to the Philippines

 How does the Philippines compare to Fiji for outsourcing?

 Fiji is a much newer entrant to the BPO industry than the Philippines, however particularly vis-à-vis the Australian market, it is growing fast.
-On Matchboard, we are seeing more demand for Fiji than the Philippines in 2022.
+On Matchboard, we saw more demand for Fiji than the Philippines in 2022.
 Here are some points of comparison.

 - While the Philippines English accent is distinctively American-sounding, native Fijians speak with a more neutral accent that sounds familiar to the hundreds of thousands of Australians and New Zealanders who holiday in Fiji each year.
 Visit our Call Centre Audio Map to hear call samples from both countries.